 Rent control is an example of a price set below the equilibrium point.
 This is called a price ceiling.
 In the graph below, the equilibrium (market) price of a rental unit is $1,800 per month.
 The city government wants the rental units priced at no more than $1,000 per month, so that more tenants can afford to live in the inner city.
 The lower-than-equilibrium rent causes the quantity supplied of rental units to decrease to 700 units, because suppliers have less incentive to build and own rental units at the lower price.
 The quantity demanded increases to 1,200, because the lower price encourages more buyers.
 This results in a shortage of 500 rental units (1,200 minus 700).

 In addition to the shortage, there are other consequences of the government’s price ceiling.
-Landlords have less incentive to maintain the rental properties, because profits are lower due to the decrease in the rent.
+Because of the increased quantity demanded landlords have less incentive to provide an excellent product, and because of the lower rent they have less rental income to maintain the rental properties.
 This usually leads to a deterioration of the rental units.
-Furthermore, due to the shortage of rental units in the inner city, the demand for properties not subject to rent controls increases.
+Due to the shortage of rental units in the inner city, the demand for properties not subject to rent controls increases.
 This increases the price of non-rent-controlled properties.

 The Case of the Minimum Wage